Harvey Weinstein sexual abuse cases

 In October 2017, The New York Times and The New Yorker reported that dozens of women had accused the American film producer Harvey Weinstein of rape, sexual assault and sexual abuse over a period of at least 30 years.
 Over 80 women in the film industry eventually accused Weinstein of such acts.
 Weinstein himself denied "any non-consensual sex".
-Shortly after, he was dismissed from The Weinstein Company (TWC), expelled from the Academy of Motion Picture Arts and Sciences and other professional associations, and retired from public view.
+Shortly after, he was dismissed from the Weinstein Company (TWC), expelled from the Academy of Motion Picture Arts and Sciences and other professional associations, and retired from public view.

 Criminal investigations into complaints from at least six women took place in Los Angeles, New York City, and London.
 In May 2018, Weinstein was arrested in New York and charged with rape and other offenses.
-In 2020, he was found guilty of rape in the third degree and a criminal sexual act, and sentenced to 23 years of imprisonment, but that conviction was overturned on appeal in 2024 because of procedural errors.
-However, a new trial was allowed.
-Weinstein was sentenced to 16 more years after being convicted in Los Angeles of one count of rape and two counts of sexual assault, which he also appealed.
+In 2020, he was found guilty of rape in the third degree and a criminal sexual act, and was sentenced to 23 years of imprisonment, but that conviction was overturned on appeal in 2024 because of procedural errors.
+In 2025, Weinstein was convicted of one count of sexual assault in the retrial.
+He was sentenced to 16 more years after being convicted in Los Angeles of one count of rape and two counts of sexual assault, which he also appealed.
+In June 2026, Weinstein's rape charge concerning Jessica Mann was dropped following hung juries at two trials and Mann's unwillingness to pursue a fourth trial.

-On July 9, 2024, prosecutors in New York informed Judge Chris Farber that they intended to bring more rape charges against Weinstein, stating that claims fell within the state's statute of limitations.
-On September 12, 2024, Manhattan prosecutors announced that a New York grand jury had indicted Harvey Weinstein on new charges.
-The details of the indictment remained sealed following the announcement.
-The New York retrial was initially set to start on November 12, 2024.
-However, it was delayed, with jury selection eventually starting on April 15, 2025.
-On October 23, 2024, the trial was further postponed; the judge set a pretrial hearing for January 29, 2025.
-Opening statements and witness testimony began on April 23, 2025.
-On June 11, 2025, Weinstein was convicted in the New York retrial in a split verdict.
-A subsequent case concerning an additional rape charge against Weinstein resulted in a mistrial.
-As a result of the Los Angeles conviction, Weinstein remains in prison.

 The New York Times and The New Yorker were awarded the 2018 Pulitzer Prize for Public Service for their coverage of Weinstein.
 The scandal triggered many similar allegations against powerful men around the world, leading to the ousting of many from their positions.
 It also led numerous women to share their own experiences of sexual assault, harassment, or rape on social media under the hashtag #MeToo.
 The scandal's impact on powerful men in various industries came to be called the Weinstein effect.